-And the fact that they’re generally less barky then some other toy breeds, means they won’t annoy the neighbors.
+Plus, the fact that they’re generally less barky then some other toy breeds, means they won’t annoy the neighbors.

-Generally, they will be fine in homes with other pets, but those with young children would do better choosing a dog that’s less fragile than the tiny Chin.
+Generally, they will be fine in homes with other pets.
+But those with young children would do better choosing a dog that’s less fragile than the tiny Chin.